XZT008/Standard-GP-is-all-you-need-for-HDBO/README.md

-# Standard Gaussian Process is All You Need for High-Dimensional Bayesian Optimization
+# Standard Gaussian Process Can Be Excellent for High-Dimensional Bayesian Optimization

-This repository provides code for our paper: Standard Gaussian Process is All You Need for High-Dimensional Bayesian Optimization.
+This repository provides code for our paper: Standard Gaussian Process Can Be Excellent for High-Dimensional Bayesian Optimization.
 In our paper, we argued that Standard GP is by far the most robust surrogate model for HDBO.

+***
+NOTE: We added theoretical analysis in our paper during last revision.
+In short, we believe the cause of previous poor performance of Standard BO in high-dim setting is caused by gradient vanishing.
+And we argue that with lengthscale initialization of $\sqrt(D)$ will mitigate this.
+Also, Matern kernel is more robust in high-dimensions setting than RBF.
+***
 ## Installation
 ### Setting environment
 NOTE: This code need several repositories for realworld benchmarks, and there will be some dependency conflicts.
 Please just ignore them.